salmanee/Librarian/INSTALL.md

 ```
 ./scripts/Feature_Extractor/run_extract_fv.sh
 ```

 4. To compute the similarity score between two feature vectors, run the following command:
 ```
 python3 scripts/Bin2Bin_Score_Calculator/binsimScore.py -f <file1.json> -f <file2.json>
 ```

-Note that, the script currently showed binaries that matched with a similiarty score of 0.85 and higher.
+Note that, the script currently shows binaries that matches with a similiarty score of 0.85 and higher.
-If ther similiarty sore is less than 0.85, noothing will be displayeed. you an adjust this threshold in the [script](https://github.com/salmanee/Librarian/blob/master/scripts/Bin2Bin_Score_Calculator/binsimScore.py#L75).
+If ther similiarty sore is less than 0.85, nothing will be displayed.
+You an adjust this threshold in the [script](https://github.com/salmanee/Librarian/blob/master/scripts/Bin2Bin_Score_Calculator/binsimScore.py#L75).

 5. To compute the similarity between a set of feature vectors: